Debt Camel

 • Media

-NSF’s scheme for Everyday Loans, George Banco & Trust Two – waiting for decisions
+NSF’s scheme for Everyday Loans, George Banco & Trust Two – now completed

 NSF had three brands: Everyday Loans (lending from high street shops) and George Banco and Trust Two (two guarantor lenders).
-All customers with loans that started before 31 March 2021 had to make a claim to the Scheme before 31 December 2023.
+All customers with loans that started before 31 March 2021 had to make a claim to the Scheme to be considered for a refund.

 Contents